-Our neighbourhood safety team can help with antisocial behaviour, hate crime and domestic abuse.
+Our neighbourhood safety team can help with antisocial behaviour and hate crime.
 We are committed to resolving all cases of antisocial behaviour that involve our customers.

 We will ensure that: